Lumaconi alla Vodka is the perfect recipe for entertaining. It's a simple, hearty dish that is guaranteed to please. Get the recipe below.

 - Sweat the onions for 8-10 minutes until they have softened and are starting to brown.

-- Add the minced garlic and cook for another 2-3 minutes before stirring through the tomato puree and passata.
+- Add the minced garlic and cook for another 2-3 minutes before stirring through the tomato puree, passata and cherry tomatoes.

 - Bring the sauce up to a simmer before taking off the heat and stirring through the cream.